WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/Command_Control/index.md

 ## Overview

 Command + Control makes it easy to send a command to a set of devices.
-Here is an oveview of the process:
+Here is an overview of the process:

 ![Flow diagram showing client sending data to meadowcloud.co via REST API, then to MQTT messages, then to an device event handler.](cmd_overview.png "Command + Control Overview")